commonpike/sketch-recurse-export/README.md

 When selecting a layer in your canvas and running the script, the script will prompt for an export directory and a desired export structure.
-Then it traverses your layers and exports each layer that has been marked exportable in all of the export formats defined for that layer.
+Then it traverses your layers and exports each layer that has been marked exportable in all of the export formats defined for that layer [^1].

 ## Screenshots